GroupProject2020/Ovito/doc/python/introduction/overview.rst

    whenever the parameter values are known at construction time of the object.

 Keep in mind that it is possible to change the parameters of modifiers in a pipeline at any time, or to remove modifiers from a pipeline again.
-This feature is useful if you want to sequentially process the input data in multiple different ways.
+This option is useful if you want to sequentially process the input data in multiple different ways.
 Alternatively, you can also set up multiple data pipelines, all sharing the same data source or even some of the modifiers.
 The :ref:`modifiers_overview` section provides more information on working with data pipelines and modifiers.